A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Model Proposed

-Since the log specification is used, the non-negativity concern of the volatility is not an issue.
-Following \cite{watanabe2012quantile} and \cite{gerlach2016forecasting}, Student-t distribution is used as the distribution $D_1$ of return equation, while other distributions can be used and tested in the proposed framework.
+Since the log specification is used, the non-negativity concern associated with volatility is not an issue for the Realized-T-M-GARCH and Realized-D-T-GARCH models.
+In the empirical section, the performance of the proposed Realized-T-M-GARCH and Realized-D-T-GARCH models will be compared with the Realized-GARCH and Realized-T-GARCH.
+Following \cite{watanabe2012quantile} and \cite{gerlach2016forecasting}, we focus on testing Student's t distribution as the distribution $D_1$ in the return equation, although other distributions, such as skew t distribution of \cite{hansen1994autoregressive}, could be also employed and tested.

 {